 All motherboards have standard mounting holes to fit different types of chassis.
-Chassis may include a variety of mounting fasteners made of metal or plastic.
-Although a chassis may have both types, metal fasteners are the most highly recommended because they ground the motherboard to the chassis.
+Use the mounting holes to orient the motherboard to the motherboard tray in the chassis.
+Chassis may include a variety of mounting fasteners made of metal, plastic or both.
+Metal fasteners are the most highly recommended because they ground the motherboard to the chassis.
 For this reason, it is best to use as many metal fasteners as possible.
+You should also use a wrist strap when installing the motherboard.

-2-4 Installing DIMMs
+2-4 Installing RIMMs